Where Marx went wrong

 Suppose now we give the customers the ownership of the means of production and now analyse the incentives.

 Immediately we jump to the conclusion that the workers will be underpaid, but will they be?
 If workers are underpaid or tools and materials are substandard then the quality of service, and thus productivity reduces, leading to losses and lower share prices and dividends.
 Those very same values for which the customers are now responsible.
-Put into a localism context we can bring new meaning to "giving back to the community", when we can do achieve this in a literal sense.
+Put into a localism context we can bring new meaning to "giving back to the community" in a literal sense.

 As a shareholder-customer group, a balance can be struck between the price that the customers are willing to pay for specified quality of service and the return on the shareholding on the side of the ownership of means of production.
 If the customer requires higher quality they need to provide resources for better employee conditions, better tools or better materials.